Amplified response of cavity-coupled quantum-critical systems

 {\bf{Experimental implications. ~~}} The ferromagnetic-TFIM quantum phase transition can be studied in the quasi-one dimensional materials CoNb$_2$O$_6$~\cite{coldea2010quantum}, as well as higher dimensional systems, such as LiHoF$_4$~\cite{bitko1996quantum} and CrI$_3$~\cite{huang2017layer}.
-These materials can be coupled to a quantized cavity mode to access the propensity for SRPT and elevated photon-matter squeezing and entanglement in the vicinity of the TFIM QCP, as presented in this work.
+These materials can be directly coupled to a quantized cavity mode to access the propensity for SRPT, and elevated photon-matter squeezing and entanglement in the vicinity of the magnetic QCP, as presented in this work.
 The feasibility of coupling magnetic materials to cavity modes has been demonstrated in various cavity-magnonic systems~\cite{soykal2010strong,rameshti2022cavity, zuo2024cavity}.
-Thus, there is good prospect that our proposal will be realized in near-term experiments.
+Thus, there is good prospect for {potentially realizing our proposal on existing experimental platforms}~\cite{libersky2021direct, jarc2023cavity} with the externally applied magnetic field $h$ serving as a practical tuning parameter~\cite{kim2025observation}.
+Finally, also of interest in the present context are strange metals that exhibit strong quantum fluctuations~\cite{geiger2016investigations}. {Our findings suggest that cavity coupling provides a means to access the elevated multipartite entanglement~\cite{Fang2025, Mazza2024} of such systems.}

-{\bf{Discussion and summary.~~}} Our framework extends to driven-dissipative systems.
+{\bf{Outlook and summary.~~}} Our framework extends to driven-dissipative systems.
 In particular, cavity quantum systems have emerged as attractive platforms for realizing nonequilibrium phenomena where light plays a key role~\cite{schlawin2022cavity, hubener2021engineering, basov2025polaritonic, curtis2019cavity, ashida2020quantum,vinas2023controlling, jarc2023cavity,flores2025nonthermal}.
-Both features discussed here---the suppression of $g_c$ and enhanced squeezing and entanglement---can be generalized to nonequilibrium settings.
+Both features discussed here---the suppression of $g_c$ and enhanced squeezing and entanglement---can be generalized to nonequilibrium settings, {which may also provide pathways for accessing the critically enhanced squeezing and QFI identified in this work~\cite{dimer2007}}.
+In closing the paragraph, we note that modeling a cavity as a single mode is an idealization, and realistic cavities {generally} require multi-mode modeling~\cite{roman2022effective}.
+Such a generalization is also necessary to systematically connect with the details of cavity design and the formal notion of a thermodynamic limit (see {Supplementary Note 4}).
+Generalizing to multi-mode settings, appropriate for cavity magnonics platforms, it can be shown that the conclusions based on the single-mode model remains unchanged (see Methods and {Supplementary Note 4}).